Food and cookery topic books

 Rigatoni The Pasta Cat by Michael Rosen

 Rigatoni is a cat with a passion.
 A passion for pasta.
 He loves pasta in any shape, style, sauce or setting.
 But one day he’s faced with … tinned cat food.
 So he sets out on a hilarious adventure to find some pasta.
 Great to read aloud, teachers will love the changes in pace, space for children to think, and opportunities to ask questions.
-Children will love the fun illustrations, clever changes in font size and all the interesting and exotic names for pasta.
+Children will love the fun illustrations, clever changes in font size and all the interesting and diverse names for pasta.

 Rigatoni The Pasta Cat by Michael Rosen